 Remedy for Boring #3: your personal touch

 A natural reaction to a lot of marketing and customer service being automated is that people miss the personal touch.
-This is a natural life cycle process, take for example how after the rise of ebooks, their sales suddenly fell as people missed the feel and smell of real books.
-It doesn’t mean that ebooks are going anywhere, but it’s worth bearing in mind that people do still crave in real life object, and personalised attention.
+This is a natural life cycle process.
+Take for example how after the rise of ebooks, their sales suddenly fell as people missed the feel and smell of real books.
+It doesn’t mean that ebooks are going anywhere, but it’s worth bearing in mind that people do still crave IRL objects and personalised attention.

 So really, what I’m talking about here, is creative customer service.
 A lot of marketing is preoccupied with acquiring new customers, but it should also be about onboarding and nurturing a long term customer.
 The personal touch can make the difference between a new customer ghosting your company and becoming an advocate for its services.